 PSA Deposit – US$ 682

 PSA Deposit (per visa) – US$ 682

-We provide turnkey services for DIFC Crowdfunding business license applications.
+We provide turnkey services for DIFC Category 3D Money Services license.
 From fintech consulting, to assistance in authorisations, to assistance in preparation of the legal documentation, 10 Leaves helps you navigate the DFSA Rulebook and submit an application that is comprehensive, complete and compliant.

 Our services include assistance in:

 • Reviewing the business model and advice on the applicable regulatory framework;

 • Preparation of the Regulatory Business Plan and comprehensive financial projections;